adambard/learnxinyminutes-docs/elm.html.markdown

 -- Install a new package, and record it in elm-package.json.
 $ elm package install evancz/elm-html

+-- See what changed between versions of a package.
+$ elm package diff evancz/elm-html 3.0.0 4.0.2
 -- Elm's package manager enforces semantic versioning, so minor version bumps -- will never break your build!
 ```